Diabetes - low blood sugar - self-care

 When to Call the Doctor

-Get medical help right away for a person with low blood sugar if the person is not alert or cannot be awakened.
+Get medical help right away for a person with low blood sugar if the person is not alert or cannot be woken up.